flutter/website/src/cookbook/design/themes.md

 ## Apply a theme

-To apply your new theme, add the `Theme.of(context)` method within a widget's styling properties.
-These include, but are not limited to, `style` and `color`.
+To apply your new theme, use the `Theme.of(context)` method when specifying a widget's styling properties.
+These can include, but are not limited to, `style` and `color`.

 The `Theme.of(context)` method looks up the widget tree and retrieves the nearest `Theme` in the tree.